Burl Ives: 1930s–1940s

-1950s–1960s
+1950s

 Ives was identified in the 1950 pamphlet Red Channels and blacklisted as an entertainer with supposed Communist ties.
 In 1952, he cooperated with the House Un-American Activities Committee (HUAC) and agreed to testify, fearful of losing his source of income.
 Ives's statement to the HUAC ended his blacklisting, allowing him to continue acting in movies, but it also led to a bitter rift between Ives and many folk singers, including Pete Seeger, who accused Ives of naming names and betraying the cause of cultural and political freedom to save his own career.
-Seeger publicly ridiculed Ives for attempting to distance himself from many of the far left organizations he had supported.
+Seeger publicly ridiculed Ives for attempting to distance himself from many of the far-left organizations he had supported.
 In 1993, Ives, by then using a wheelchair, reunited with Seeger during a benefit concert in New York City, having reconciled years earlier.
 They sang "Blue Tail Fly" together.

 Ives expanded his appearances in films during this decade.
 His movie credits include the role of Sam the Sheriff of Salinas, California, in East of Eden, Big Daddy in Cat on a Hot Tin Roof, roles in Desire Under the Elms, Wind Across the Everglades, The Big Country, for which he won an Academy Award for Best Supporting Actor, Ensign Pulver, the sequel to Mister Roberts, and Our Man in Havana, based on the Graham Greene novel.

 Barred for a while from American employment, he frequently played on BBC Radio's Children's Hour, with such favorites as "Big Rock Candy Mountain", "She'll Be Coming 'Round the Mountain", and "Lavender Blue".
+Ives also performed at the Royal Coronation festival in 1952 which purportedly was also attended by a young John Lennon and Paul McCartney.

-He was the Mystery Guest on the August 7, 1955 and February 1, 1959, episodes of What's My Line.
+He was the Mystery Guest on the August 7, 1955, and February 1, 1959, episodes of What's My Line.